Guides • Topics

 • Forwarding emails in ways that omit original header information.

-• Selective file copying without documented method or scope.
+• Selective file copying without a recorded method or clear scope.

 • Absence of contemporaneous handling or custody records.